-In the awareness stage, your goal is to get your target audience’s attention and let them know you exist.
+In the awareness stage, you aim to get your target audience’s attention and let them know you exist.
 To do this, you need to create content that is relevant to their needs and will capture their interest.
 Some ideas for awareness stage content include:

 - blog posts that address common problems or questions in your industry